 Are you tired of doing the same things with your friends?
 Do you want to try something new and need some inspiration?
-Here’s a big list of fun things to do with friends, whatever you want to stay at home or venture outdoors.
+Here’s a big list of fun things to do with friends, whether you want to stay at home or venture outdoors.

 You and your friends probably have a few board games lying around.
 Gather them up and host a board game night.

-Even if you have to buy a brand new game, the cost will still be relatively low if you split it between several friends.
+Even if you have to buy a brand-new game, the cost will still be relatively low if you split it between several friends.
 For inspiration, check out this list of 50 classic board games and Polygon’s list of the best board games.